 Although aimed at Leaders, this page contains useful information for all members

-At the start of each activity, the leader will require that all participants sign the Activity Attendance sign-on form, (pdf file also available) thereby affirming the club's procedures and requirements, and acknowledging the risks associated with the activity.
+At the start of each activity, the leader will require that all participants sign the Activity Attendance sign-on sheet, which includes Acknowledgement of Risks and Obligations.
+A pdf version of this file is also available.
+By signing this form, each participant affirms the club's procedures and requirements, and acknowledges the risks associated with the activity.

-At the end of each activity, the leader must complete the Leader Declaration regarding incidents, at the bottom of the Activity Attendance sign-on form, then return this signed form (scan or photograph) by email to the relevant Activity Coordinator (Walking or Cycling or Kayaking or Abseiling or Social).
+At the end of each activity, the leader must return this signed form (scan or photograph) by email to the relevant Activity Coordinator (Walking or Cycling or Kayaking or Abseiling or Social).
 If applicable, the Incident Report form must be completed by the Leader, then forwarded to the President and Secretary as soon as possible after the incident.

 For clarification and guidance regarding Incidents, refer to the Incident Management process.